yqbaan/Snooker-in-Python/README.md

 # Snooker-in-Python
-A Snooker game in python.
+A Snooker game in python.Using Pygame library of python.